site-prism/site_prism/README.md

 #### Testing that an element does not exist

-To test that an element does not exist on the page, it is not possible to just call `#not_to have_search_field`.
-SitePrism supplies the `#has_no_<element>?` method that should be used to test for non-existence.
+To test that an element does not exist on the page, you should not call `#not_to have_search_field`.
+SitePrism supplies the `#has_no_<element>?` method that should be used instead to test for non-existence.
 This method delegates to [Capybara::Node::Matchers#has_no_selector?](https://www.rubydoc.info/github/teamcapybara/capybara/master/Capybara/Node/Matchers#has_no_selector%3F-instance_method)
 Using the above example: